 On 6 July 2021, the Commission published its communication on the "Strategy for Financing the Transition to a Sustainable Economy" (the Renewed Strategy), which is a complementary strategy to the 2018 Sustainable Finance Action Plan.
 The Renewed Strategy focusses on management of financial risk by the financial sector, including a focus on taxonomy and disclosures.
 It identifies four main areas where additional actions are needed for the financial system to fully support the transition of the economy towards sustainability namely: i) financing the transition to sustainability (adoption of the Intermediate Taxonomy as well as the establishment of "significant harmful" and "non-significant impact" taxonomies), ii) inclusiveness (extension of Taxonomy to social objectives.
 Publication of the Sustainable Corporate Governance and definition of green retail loans and green mortgages), iii) financial sector resilience and contribution to sustainability (incorporate ESG risk in the Supervisory Review and Evaluation Process; regular climate change stress tests) and iv) global ambition.
-Alongside the Renewed Strategy the Commission published also a proposal for a regulation for a voluntary EU Green Bond Standard (EuGBs) with an aim to scale up and raise the environmental ambitions of the green bond market, approved by the European Parliament on 5 October 2023 and by the Council on 23 October 2023.

 Green Bond Standard.
-The Commission published its proposal for an EU Green Bond Standard (EU GBS) on 6 July 2021.
+Alongside the Renewed Strategy, the Commission published its proposal for an EU Green Bond Standard (EU GBS) on 6 July 2021.
 The Regulation lays down the foundation for a common framework of rules regarding the use and designation of EU GBS for bonds that pursue environmentally sustainable objectives within the meaning of Taxonomy Regulation.
 The Regulation is mainly aimed at issuers who wish to use the voluntary EU GB standard.
 The political agreement was reached on 28 February 2023.
-The Regulation was approved by the European Parliament on 5 October 2023 and was also approved by the Council on 23 October 2023.
-The Regulation will enter into force 20 days after its publication in the OJ of the EU and will be applicable 12 months afterwards.
+The Regulation entered into force in December 2023 and will apply from 21 December 2024 with a transition period for certain requirements until 21 June 2026.

 The Regulation also sets up a system for registering and supervising companies that act as external reviewers for green bonds aligned with this framework.
 The negotiations are ongoing both in the European Parliament and in the Council.
 It is expected that the Regulation will be finalized by the end of 2022.
 On 6 July 2021, the European Commission adopted the Delegated Act on Article 8 under the EU Taxonomy Regulation which requires entities covered by the EU Non-Financial Reporting Directive (NFRD) to publish information on how and to what extent their activities are associated with economic activities that quality as "environmentally sustainable" under the EU Taxonomy Regulation.
-The application of the delegated act for financial institutions is limited in 2022 and 2023 to certain elements, while the remaining provision will apply from 1 January 2024 (e.g., the Green Asset Ratio).
+The application of the delegated act for financial institutions is limited in 2022 and 2023 to certain elements, while the remaining provision applies from 1 January 2024 (e.g., the Green Asset Ratio).
 The disclosure of the information related with banks' trading book exposures and fees and commissions for other commercial services will apply from 1 January 2026.